Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The Lov a sz Local Lemma and its algorithms

-Much less progress has been made for parallel LLLL algorithms.
 Frustratingly, although the sequential MT algorithm works for the variable-assignment LLLL just as it does for the variable-assignment LLL, this is not true of the parallel MT algorithm.
 There have been only a handful of parallel algorithms for the LLLL, such as the variable-assignment LLLL algorithm of Harris \cite{harris-llll} and the permutation LLL algorithm of Harris \& Srinivasan \cite{harris-srin-perm}.

 In \cite{kolmogorov} Kolmogorov proposed a general framework for constructing parallel LLLL algorithms via resampling oracles, which can be summarized as follows: